The central limit theorem on nilpotent Lie groups

 \section{Abstract}

-We establish limit theorems (central and local central) for products of i.i.d. random variables in simply connected nilpotent Lie groups, allowing a possible bias.
-Two new phenomena arise in the presence of a bias: (a) the walk spreads out at a higher rate in the ambient group, (b) the limit hypoelliptic diffusion process may not have full support.
-After proving the central limit theorem, we describe the limiting measure, establish Berry-Esseen bounds under optimal moment assumptions and prove an analogue of Donsker's principle for the convergence of the associated stochastic processes.
-We also establish a uniform local limit theorem without regularity assumptions on the measure, and give applications to the Choquet-Deny property and to a probabilistic Ratner-type equidistribution theorem on homogeneous spaces.
+We formulate and establish the central limit theorem for products of i.i.d. random variables on arbitrary simply connected nilpotent Lie groups, allowing a possible bias.
+We find that some interesting new phenomena arise in the presence of a bias: the walk spreads out at a higher rate in the ambient group, while the limiting hypoelliptic diffusion process may not always have full support.
+We use elementary Fourier analysis to establish our results which include Berry-Esseen bounds under optimal moment assumptions, as well as an analogue of Donsker's invariance principle.
+Various examples of nilpotent Lie groups are treated in detail showing the variety of different behaviours.
+We also obtain a characterization of when the limiting distribution is an ordinary gaussian and answer a question of Tutubalin regarding asymptotically close distributions on nilpotent Lie groups.